codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 Celebrate appropriately!

-Try changing the _VStack_ to an _HStack_ Are the results what you expected?
+Try changing the `VStack` to an `HStack` Are the results what you expect?

 However, it would be even more awesome if our button actually did something.